Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/05-form-input/05-page.md

 </div>

-As with many other elements in HTML, you should assign a unique element **id** that can be used by other languages to refer to the specific form.
+As with other HTML elements, assign a unique **id** so languages like JavaScript can refer to the element.

-This `id` attribute allows JavaScript to use data from a form element.
-(This is of course in addition to the use of the `id` attribute by the styling engine, discussed later in the course.)
+The `id` attribute allows JavaScript to access data from the element.
+(The `id` attribute is also used when applying styles to elements.
+We will discuss this later in the course.)